code_analyzer

 uv run refactoroscope analyze . --ai

-Refactoroscope provides AI-powered code quality suggestions using multiple AI providers including OpenAI, Anthropic, Google, and Ollama.
+Refactoroscope provides AI-powered code quality suggestions integrated directly into the main analysis command.
 The AI analysis provides intelligent insights on code readability, performance, potential bugs, and security issues.

 uv run refactoroscope analyze . --ai